emqx/emqx-tutorial/faq/faq_en.md

 ## Q: Can EMQ X provide consulting service?

 A: Yes.
-We have rich experience at consulting of building IoT platforms, include practice of helping Internet companies and carriers to build 10M level concurrent connections.
+We have rich experience at consulting of building IoT platforms, include practice of helping Internet companies and carriers to build IoT platform that supports 10M level concurrent connections.
 We can help to customize solutions for creating load-balancing, clustering, security policies, data storage and analytics, and to make the solution can satisfy future business evolvement.

 ## Q: What's EMQ X suggested OS?